It's 2:14 AM. Somebody walks out of a bar, or off a night shift, and their car is gone. They find the sign on the fence and call the number on it.

 Ring.
 Ring.
 Voicemail.

 That call never shows up in any report.
-Nobody logs "missed: caller angry, will call back worse tomorrow."
+Nobody logs "missed: caller angry, will dispute the fee tomorrow."
 But you pay for it, the same as any line item.
 You just pay for it in three currencies at once.

-Impound and private property calls don't transfer to a competitor.
-They come back.
-But every unanswered "where's my car?" call stalls a release.
-The caller shows up at the wrong yard, or without the right documents, or without knowing the card total.
-Now your counter staff untangles it in person, at the busiest hour of the morning, with a person who has been stewing since 2 AM.
+Every unanswered "where's my car?" call stalls a release.
+The caller shows up at the wrong lot, or without the right documents, or without knowing the exact total.
+Now your office untangles it in person, at the busiest hour of the morning, with someone who has been stewing since 2 AM.

-A release that could have taken one phone call took three touches and a confrontation.
+A release that could have taken one phone call takes three touches and a confrontation at the counter.
 Multiply that by every night and weekend on the calendar.

-Read the one-star reviews of any towing company.
+Read the one-star reviews of any parking-management operator.
 They rarely say "the tow was illegal."
-They say nobody answered, nobody called back, nobody could tell me what it costs.
-The phone, not the truck, writes your reviews.
+They say nobody answered, nobody could tell me what it costs, nobody called back.
+The phone, not the tow truck, writes your reviews.

-For private property operators the stakes are higher, because property managers read those reviews when contracts come up.
+Property managers read those reviews when contracts come up for renewal.
 The release line is your reputation, and it works the night shift whether you staff it or not.
+A pattern of missed calls does not just cost one refund, it costs the next property contract.

 What the data says

-This isn't just a towing problem, and the research on missed calls is blunt.
+This isn't just a parking-enforcement problem, and the research on missed calls is blunt.
 Across small businesses, the numbers land in the same place: most calls that go unanswered are gone for good.

 | What studies find | Number |